neuropheno-org/DeepNMA/README.md

 # DeepNMA
-Body positions tracking using DeepLearning for neuromotor assessments.
+Body positions tracking using DeepLearning for video recordings of neuromotor assessments.